During spring, trees and grasses begin releasing pollen into the air. When people inhale this pollen, it can trigger allergies.

 There are several saline rinses available without a prescription.

 Acupuncture involves placing thin needles into specific parts of the body for therapeutic purposes.
-Research indicates that people who had acupuncture noticed fewer nasal symptoms and improved quality of life.

-Other natural remedies include nettle leaves, which may reduce nasal swelling, according to a 2017 study.
+Other natural remedies include nettle leaves, which may reduce nasal swelling, according to

 A doctor may perform several tests to diagnose a spring allergy, including: